Career, Salary and Education Information

 Woodworkers are exposed to hazards such as harmful dust, chemicals, or fumes, and must often wear a respirator or mask.
 Others may be exposed to excessive noise and must wear hearing protection devices.

-Most injuries involve sprains, back pain, carpal tunnel syndrome, and hernia.
+Most injuries involve sprains, back pain, carpal tunnel syndrome, and hernias.
 These injuries or illnesses come from excessive amounts of awkward bending, reaching, twisting, and overexertion or repetition.

 Most woodworkers work full time during regular business hours.
 Work schedules vary for some woodworkers.

 Get the education you need: Find schools for Woodworkers near you!

-A high school diploma is typically required to become a woodworker.
-Although some entry-level jobs can be learned in less than 1 year, becoming fully proficient generally takes at least 3 years of on-the-job training.
+A high school diploma or equivalent is typically required to become a woodworker.
+Although some entry-level jobs can be learned in less than 1 year, becoming fully proficient generally takes several years of on-the-job training.
 The ability to use computer-controlled machinery is becoming increasingly important.

-Because of the growing sophistication of machinery, many employers are seeking applicants who have a high school diploma or the equivalent.
-People seeking woodworking jobs can enhance their employment prospects by completing high school and getting training in computer applications and math.
+Because of the growing sophistication of machinery, many employers are seeking applicants who have a high school diploma or equivalent.
+People seeking woodworking jobs can enhance their employment prospects by getting training in computer applications and math.

 Some woodworkers obtain their skills by taking courses at technical schools or community colleges.
 Others attend universities that offer training in wood technology, furniture manufacturing, wood engineering, and production management.
 These programs prepare students for jobs in production, supervision, engineering, and management, and are becoming increasingly important as woodworking technology advances.